 The MBA with a Concentration in Data Analytics is an online concentration that prepares graduates with the necessary skill set to draw insights from data for decision making in different functional areas of business.
 Courses in the concentration will provide hands-on experience with analytical tools and database software.
 The capstone course focuses on integrating concepts through project work and applied cases.

+Total Minimum hours with this concentration: 32 hours

-Concentration Requirements – 15 credit hours
+Concentration Requirements – 18 credit hours

-In addition to 18 required hours of MBA coursework, students complete:
+In addition to 14 required hours of MBA coursework, students complete: